 Fever is an elevation in the body temperature above the normal range.

 The normal body temperature ranges from 97°F (36.1°C) to 99°F (37.2°C).
 The body temperature fluctuates throughout the day.
-It gets to its lowest at early mornings and highest in the late afternoon.
+It gets to its lowest in early mornings and highest in the late afternoon.